baryluk/dmt/README.md

 */;
 ```

-Note the semicolon at the ver end of last line.
-This could be important if you
+Note the semicolon at the very end of the last line.
+This could be important if
-put a comment after for example `if` statement, without curly braces:
+you put a comment after for example `if` statement, without curly braces:

 ```d
   if (a)